 You should also move quickly.
 Georgia has strict legal deadlines for filing injury claims.
 Depending on the accident, the deadline can be as much as two years or it can be only a few weeks.
 If you miss the deadline you may not be able to recover any money.

 If you or someone you love were hurt at Six Flags Over Georgia, you do not have to face the aftermath alone.
-Let us help you.
-At John Foy & Associates we have the experience and resources to take on even the biggest theme parks—and we offer a 100% free consultation to evaluate your case.
-Don’t wait.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+At John Foy & Associates, our personal injury attorneys have the experience and resources to take on even the biggest theme parks—and we offer a 100% free consultation to evaluate your case.
+Call us at 404-400-4000 or fill out the form to your right to get started.